 Lower humidity levels

 Similar to silverfish, preventing the presence of house centipedes begins with lowering the level of humidity in your home.
 Though many people use humidifiers in winter for health reasons, this should not conflict too much with prevention measures, as house centipedes are not generally as active in the winter.
-Using a dehumidifier in warmer months may make a difference in the number of house centipedes in your home; it's especially important to get the basement and attic spaces dry.
+Using a dehumidifier in warmer months may make a difference in the number of house centipedes in your home.
+It is especially important to repair plumbing leaks and keep basement and attic spaces dry.

 Seal cracks and openings